 How can I minimise the interference effect when I'm doing both running and strength training?

-You can manage and minimise potential interference by:
+You can manage and minimise the potential interference effect by:

 • Session Sequencing (if training on the same day):